Quuxplusone/Advent/adventure-family-tree/field-guide.md

 ### Above-ground features

-- ARNA0660: A path NW of the building leads through a ravine to a magnificent view, the bottle has been moved there.
-The road west of the building leads to a white tower.
+- ARNA0660: A path NW of the building leads through a ravine to a magnificent view.
+    The bottle has been moved there.
+Later the location is revealed to be the Giant's picnic ground.

+- ARNA0770: The road west of the building leads to a white tower.
     To the east of the building: _A small wooden bird table on a tall wooden leg stands sheltered by the wall of the house.
 A small pile of bird seed lies on the table._